 Tell your doctor or pharmacist if any of the side effects listed become severe or troublesome, or if you notice any side effects not listed in this leaflet.

-Keep Tykerb in its original contained until it's time to take it.
+Keep Tykerb in its original container until it is time to take it.

 What Tykerb looks like

-Tykerb is presented in bottle packs of 70 tablets.
+Tykerb is supplied in plastic bottle packs containing 70 tablets.

 Tykerb tablets are oval, biconvex, yellow film-coated, and with GS XJG debossed on one side.

-Tykerb contains the active ingredient lapatinib ditosilate monohydrate.
-Each film-coated tablet contains 250 mg of lapatinib.
+Each Tykerb tablet contains the active ingredient lapatinib ditosilate monohydrate, equivalent to 250 mg of lapatinib.

 Novartis Pharmaceuticals Australia Pty Limited